Types of Keys

 - Key card - Tesla provides a key card that communicates with Model 3 using short range radio-frequency identification (RFID) signals.
-The key card is used to "authenticate" phone keys to work with Model 3 and to add or remove other key cards, phone keys, or key fobs.
-Unlike the phone key and key fob, the key card does not support automatic locking and unlocking.
+The key card is used to "authenticate" phone keys to work with Model 3 and to add or remove other keys.
+Unlike the phone key and key fobs, the key card does not support automatic locking and unlocking.
 In situations where your phone key has a dead battery, or is lost or stolen, use your key card to unlock, drive, and lock Model 3.

 - Key fob - The key fob (if equipped) allows you to press buttons to open the front and rear trunks, and unlock, lock, and drive Model 3.
-The key fob also supports automatic locking and unlocking, if available in your region (see Passive Locking and Unlocking) and can be used as a backup to your phone key.
+The key fob also supports automatic locking and unlocking, if available in your region (see Walk-Away Door Lock) and can be used as a backup to your phone key.

 Model 3 supports a total of 19 keys, which can include phone keys, key cards, and up to four key fobs.

 Using your phone as a key is a convenient way to access your Model 3.
 As you approach, your phone's Bluetooth signal is detected and the doors unlock when you pull a door handle.
 Likewise, when you exit and walk away with the phone key, doors automatically lock (provided the Walk-Away Door Lock feature is turned on; see Walk-Away Door Lock).